Isaias expected to bring heavy winds, rain to Fredericksburg region

 You may need a good pair of waders.

-After changing course over the weekend, Tropical Storm Isaias is expected to make landfall on the upper South Carolina/lower North Carolina coast overnight, possibly as a hurricane.
+After changing course over the weekend, Tropical Storm Isaias was expected to make landfall on the upper South Carolina/lower North Carolina coast overnight.
 Forecasters say the storm will bring drenching, possibly record-setting amounts of rain along the East Coast, with some parts of the Fredericksburg region getting as much as 8 inches.

 “I think we'll see 3 to 6 inches of rain locally, with higher amounts in a short amount of time, that's why we're concerned with flooding,” Lee said.
 “If there's an isolated cell, you could easily get higher amounts, up to 8 inches in several locations.”